hendrikebbers/hedera-fee-playground/README.md

 ## Overview

-The base of the repo is a JSON that contains all data that is needed to do the calculations.
+The base of the repo is a JSON that contains all data that is needed to do the fee calculations.
 The JSON is located at [fee-calculation/src/main/resources/com/hedera/fee/calculation/fee-model.json](fee-calculation/src/main/resources/com/hedera/fee/calculation/fee-model.json).

 Since the JSON will be mutated whenever anything in the calculation is changed a [JSON Schema](https://json-schema.org) is defined for the file.